learn-co-curriculum/java-mod-4-stream-operation-groups/README.md

 ## Learning Goals

 - Identify and explain the two groups of stream operations
-- Identify some of the operations in each group
+- Identify the operations in each group

 ## The Two Groups of Stream Operations